rothlab/tileseqMave/README.md

 ### Joining variant counts and computing marginal frequencies
 This step is performed by `joinCounts.R`.
 It will collate the counts from the individual sequencing samples and organize them by variant and condition/replicate.
 This step will also translate the called variants to protein level.
 As a result, two new files will be added to the `mut_call` directory: all_counts.csv and marginal_counts.csv

+Depending on the number of unique variants identified, the translation step can take a long time.
+Using 6 CPU cores, a typical run containing 500,000 variants will take approximately 30 minutes to process.

 ```
 usage: joinCounts.R [--] [--help] [--srOverride] [--opts OPTS]
        [--parameters PARAMETERS] [--logfile LOGFILE] [--cores CORES]